On transgression in associated bundles: General transgression formula

-For the reader's convenience, we give a brief proof of this theorem in our more general situation.

-\begin{proof} We will show that $TP(\omega)$ in \er{tpo} defines naturally a differential form on $B$ by showing that it is invariant and horizontal for the principal bundle $\pi_1:E\to B$ with connection $\psi$.
+\begin{proof} We first show that $TP(\omega)$ in \er{tpo} defines naturally a differential form on $B$ by showing that it is invariant and horizontal for the principal bundle $\pi_1:E\to B$ with structure group $H$ and connection $\psi$.
 It is easy to see that for the right multiplication $R_h$ by $h\in H$, one has

 since $\omega$ is a connection form and the decomposition in \er{decomp} is $\ad_H$-invariant.
 Therefore by \er{ot} and \er{t}, one has $R_h^*\Omega(t)=\ad_{h^{-1}}\Omega(t)$.
 The invariance of $P$ under $\ad_G$ and hence under $\ad_H$ then shows that $TP(\omega)$ is invariant.
 It is also easy to see that $\phi$ is horizontal from its definition in \er{comp proj}.
 The horizontality of curvature forms $\Psi$ and $\Omega$ then implies the horizontality of $\Omega(t)$ from \er{Omega(t)} and that of $TP(\omega)$.